Aleksej10/canvas/README.md

 ## Note
 I kept both canvas and div-element generated playing cards because
 I didn't like how the canvas generated ones turend out to be.
+They work in sync so it would be easy to quickly remove one.

 ## Run localy
 * Create new react project with